GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 Installing a Progressive Web App allows it to look, feel, and behave like all other installed apps.
 It's launched from the same place users launch their other apps.
 It runs in its own app window, separate from the browser, and it appears in the task list, just like other apps.

 Why would you want a user to install your PWA?
-The same reason you’d want a user to install your app from any app store.
+The same reason you'd want a user to install your app from any app store.
 Users who install your apps are your most engaged audience, and have better engagement metrics than typical visitors, often at parity with native app users on mobile devices.
 These metrics include more repeat visits, longer times on your site and higher conversion rates.

 #### How

-You can follow our installable guide to learn how to make your PWA installable, how to test to see that it’s installable, and try doing it yourself.
+You can follow our installable guide to learn how to make your PWA installable, how to test to see that it's installable, and try doing it yourself.

 ## Optimal Progressive Web App checklist